davidjerleke/embla-carousel/README.md

 <details>
   <summary>
-    Allow pointer interactions to scroll the carousel.
+    Allow drag interactions to scroll the carousel.
   </summary>
   <hr>
   <div>
-    This option is enables scrolling the carousel with mouse and touch interactions.
+    This option enables for scrolling the carousel with mouse and touch interactions.
 They're are enabled by default.
 Use this option to turn this feature off if you have good reasons to limit the accessibility of the carousel.
   </div>
   <br>
   <div>